 About the Australian Automotive Service and Repair Authority (AASRA)

-The appointment and powers of the Australian Automotive Service and Repair Authority (AASRA) are outlined within the Competition and Consumer Amendment (Motor Vehicle Service and Repair Information Sharing Scheme) Act 2021.
-An Act designed to promote competition between Australian repairers of passenger and light commercial vehicles and to establish a fair and level playing field, by mandating access to vehicle manufacturers information used to diagnose, repair, service, modify or dismantle vehicles leading to greater consumer choice.
-To read more about the Scheme click here
+This is an Act designed to promote competition between Australian repairers of passenger and light commercial vehicles and to establish a fair and level playing field, by mandating access to vehicle manufacturers information used to diagnose, repair, service, modify or dismantle vehicles leading to greater consumer choice.

 AASRA’s core function is to support the day-to-day operation of the Scheme and to facilitate the vetting process in accordance with the Scheme Rules for individuals seeking to access security or safety-related repair information.